whatyouhide/vim-lengthmatters/README.md

 Highlight the part of a line that doesn't fit into `textwidth` (or really, whatever width you like).

-> This project is not maintained anymore as I (@whatyouhide) have
-> stopped using Vim (a long time ago now) and am too busy in the
-> Elixir community.
-If you want to take over maintenance, please
-> shoot me an email, I'll be happy to help.

 ![screenshot][screenshot]

 I've had this functionality in my `.vimrc` for a long time, and finally decided to extract it into a plugin.
 The idea is extremely simple, a gazillion examples of how to to this can be found online, but still...
 I like making plugins.

+## Maintenance

+I had stopped maintaining this project but the superkind Francisco (@oblitum) stepped up and offered to take over maintenance, so he's the maintainer now.
+Thanks Francisco! :heart_decoration:

 ## Installation